UX Case Study: UX Scoring

 Product Design & Evolution

-From early wireframes to high-fidelity, we iterated during a 5-day sprint and weekly critique with 13 designers to remove friction from every step.
+From early wireframes to high-fidelity, we iterated through a sprint and weekly critique to remove friction from every step.

 UX Score Request Form

-A lightweight intake that captures scope, stage, and owner in under a minute—auto-routing requests to the right reviewer and setting clear SLA expectations.
+A lightweight intake that captures scope, stage, and owner quickly—auto-routing requests to the right reviewer and setting clear expectations.

 Score request form